HW2: Query Rewriting with PRF

 Assignment Overview

-The purpose of this assignment is to gain experience with query expansion algorithms and the TermVector index data structure.
-This assignment consists of several parts.
+The purpose of this assignment is to gain experience with the TermVector index and query rewriting using pseudo relevance feedback (PRF).

 1. New Retrieval Capabilities

-Your source code must run within our homework testing service.
+Your source code must run within the homework testing service.

 2. Experiments

-Conduct three experiments that investigate the effects of pseudo relevance feedback parameters on retrieval accuracy and efficiency, as described below.
+Conduct three experiments that investigate the effects of query rewriting with pseudo relevance feedback on retrieval accuracy and efficiency, as described below.
+HW2 uses a subset of the HW1 bag of words to help your experiments run a little faster.

 2.4.
 Advice

-As suggested for HW1, you may find it faster to use a script to generate .param files automatically.
+Parameter files: As suggested for HW1, you may find it faster and more accurate to use a .csv file and a script to generate .param files automatically.
+There are 26 experiments.
+That's a lot of .param files to write manually.

-Each of the experiments may take several minutes to run.
-In our development, we use a script that runs several experiments in the background while we do other tasks.
-You may find it more pleasant to do something similar.
+Automation: Each of the experiments may take several minutes to run.
+The full set of experiments may take 2-3 hours.
+We use a script that runs experiments in the background while we do other tasks.
+You may find it productive to do something similar.

 3. The Report

-11-442 students must submit a brief report that contains a statement of collaboration and originality and their experimental results.
+11-442 students must submit a one-page report that contains a statement of collaboration and originality.
 A template is provided in Microsoft Word and pdf formats.
+The report must follow the structure provided in the template.

 11-642 students must write a report that describes their work and their analysis of the experimental results.
 A report template is provided in Microsoft Word and pdf formats.
 The report must follow the structure provided in the template.